coderjp/verifier/README.md

     php artisan vendor:publish --provider=coderjp/verifier

 Make sure the `tables` config option is correct.
 By default the table used is `users`.
-Then run the following command to generate the migrations
+Then run the following command to generate the migrations:

     php artisan verifier:migration